hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

 internal class TestAdaptor
 {
   /// <summary>
-  /// The ID of the test tree node.
-The ID can change if you add new tests to the suite.
-Use UniqueName, if you want to have a more permanent point of reference.
-  /// </summary>
-  public string Id;

-  /// <summary>
   /// The name of the test node.
-  /// </summary>
+  /// </summary>a
   public string Name;

   /// <summary>
-  /// The full name of the test including namespace and class.
+  /// The full name of the test including namespace and class, for assembly, the path of the assembly
   /// </summary>
   public string FullName;